The Dive Otter

 Pro: Brand awareness, many many many instructors

-Con: Many low quality instructors, do not require high standards from students, profit focused, a lot of marketing and branding that means nothing.
+Con: Many many many instructors means greater probability of getting a low quality instructor at random, allows bare minimum standards from students, profit focused, a lot of marketing and branding that means nothing.

 Some "Random Guy On the Internet" Opinion: